cas-bioinf/rboAnalyzer/readme.md

  with one or more methods.
 Score for similarity (as proxy to homology) between the estimated full-length sequence and query sequence is also computed.
-The BLAST output is combined with computed data and presented in form of inteactive HTML page.
+The BLAST output is combined with computed data and presented in form of interactive HTML page.

 For this the rboAnalyzer need the BLAST input and output.
 That is the query sequence, the BLAST database containing sequences within the output